-For 2020, bonuses awarded under the plan to our named executive officers, other than Mr. Crowley, were determined based on both the corporate multiplier and an individual multiplier.
+For 2021, bonuses awarded under the plan to our named executive officers, other than Mr. Crowley, were determined based on both the corporate multiplier and an individual multiplier.
 The corporate multiplier ranges from 50% to 160%, with the Compensation and Leadership Development Committee having final discretion to adjust the upper or lower limits as appropriate.
-For bonuses related to 2020 performance, the corporate multiplier was determined to be 110% based on the Company's performance for the reasons discussed below.
+For bonuses related to 2021 performance, the corporate multiplier was determined to be 102% based on the Company's performance for the reasons described below.

-In order to determine bonus calculations under the plan, the target bonus for each eligible named executive officer, other than Mr. Crowley, was determined by first multiplying the officer's target bonus percentage of base salary by 110% (the corporate multiplier) and then multiplying such result by his or her individual multiplier.
-Mr. Crowley's bonus under the plan was then determined by multiplying the 110% corporate multiplier by his target bonus percentage of 65% of base salary, which results in a 2020 bonus of approximately 72% of Mr. Crowley's base salary.
-The table below titled "Calculation of Annual Cash Incentive Bonuses" further demonstrates the calculation of the 2020 annual bonuses paid to our named executive officers.
+In order to determine bonus calculations under the plan, the target bonus for each eligible named executive officer, other than Mr. Crowley, was determined by first multiplying the officer's target bonus percentage of base salary by 102% (the corporate multiplier) and then multiplying such result by his or her individual multiplier.
+Mr. Crowley's bonus under the plan was determined by multiplying the 102% corporate multiplier by his target bonus percentage of 65% of base salary, which results in a 2021 bonus of approximately 66% of Mr. Crowley's base salary.
+The table below titled "Calculation of Annual Cash Incentive Bonuses" further demonstrates the calculation of the 2021 annual bonuses paid to our named executive officers.